mikeqfu/pyhelpers/docs/source/index.rst

 | **Author**: Qian Fu
 | **Email**: q.fu@bham.ac.uk

-PyHelpers is an open-source Python package designed as a lite toolkit for facilitating data (pre)processing tasks.
-It provides a miscellaneous collection of easy-to-use functions/classes that can help with tasks such as reading/writing of file-like objects, manipulation of various types of data (e.g. geographical data and textual data) and communication with a relational database management system (e.g. PostgreSQL).
+PyHelpers is an open-source Python package designed as a lite toolkit for facilitating data (pre)processing.
+It offers a miscellaneous collection of handy utilities, which could assist us in performing many common data manipulation tasks, such as reading/writing of file-like objects, handling of various types of data (e.g. geographical data and textual data) and communication with relational databases (e.g. PostgreSQL).

 .. toctree::